-To a casual observer, the concept of personalization may be at odds with the concept of standardization.
-But at Atour, we are focused on striking the perfect balance against this seeming paradox.
-On the one hand, recognizing each guest is different is not enough.
 To deliver effective personalized services, we strive to keep up with the changing preferences of guests and make innovations a part of the regular customer experience.
 On the other hand, standardization is not just about less complex, more cost-effective operations.
 Effective standardized operations complement the delivery of personalized services, substantially improving customer experience.